Vaccines for the International TravelerTraveling outside the United States? Plan ahead for your travel shots.

 Adults.
 Adults need routine vaccines too!
 If you aren't sure you are up to date, check the immunization schedule for adults or call your health care provider.

-Travel warnings, information on how to get visas and passports, and a wealth of other international travel tips.
-Attention: Non-MDH link
+- State Department’s Travel website includes travel warnings, information on how to get visas and passports, and a wealth of other international travel tips.